Dev-Adnani/buy-chai-blockchain/README.md

 ## Overview

-This project is a decentralized application (DApp) that allows users to buy chai (tea) and view transaction details on the Ethereum blockchain.
-It consists of two main components:
+This project is a decentralized application (DApp) that enables users to "buy a chai" on the Ethereum blockchain, similar to the "Buy Me a Coffee" concept.
+Instead of coffee, users can purchase chai (tea) and view transaction details on the blockchain.

 - **Frontend:** `buy-chai-fe` – A React.js application for interacting with the blockchain.
 - **Smart Contract:** `buy-chai-sm` – A smart contract deployed using Hardhat and Alchemy.